-Type of grant What can the grant be used for?
+Name of grant What can the grant be used for?
 Calculation of grant Maximum amount cap Ordinary Events Grant Expenses related to an event held by a club.
 Up to 8 dollars per student attending the event up to the break-even funding limit for the event. \$4000 per grant.
 One grant per event.
-Limited by the Funding Limit.
+Limited to the Funding Limit.
 Special Annual Event Grant Expenses related to one special annual event held by a club.
-Up to 12 dollars per student attending the event up to break-even funding limit for May only be granted once a year. the event.
+Up to 12 dollars per student attending the event up to breakeven funding limit for the event.
+May only be granted once a year.
 Limited by the Funding Limit.
-Capital expenditure Grant Any assets or ongoing services for the Club's activities.
-Total price of purchase up to maximum. \$1000 per grant. \$1000 per year subject to the Funding Limit.
-Merchandise grant Merchandise to be sold or distributed by the club.
-50% of purchase price. \$1000 per grant. \$1000 per year subject to the Funding Limit.
-Travel Grant Travel expenses for club 50% of all reasonable travel \$4000 per year. activities of demonstrable benefit to the Club so as to justify the expenditure. expenses.
+Travel Events Grant Travel expenses for club activities of demonstrable benefit to the Club so as to justify the expenditure.
+Up to 50% of all reasonable travel expenses to an event.
+ANUSA will be covering the travel expense. \$4000 per year.
 Limited to the Funding Limit.
-Club Operational Grant Additional funding that is necessary for the operation of the club, except where the club is not properly financially managed.
-Discretionary.
+This grant is approved prospectively and requires clubs to demonstrate a greater spend than the bounds of Ordinary Event Grants.
+If prospective approval was not sought, only an Ordinary Events Grant subsidy will be provided.
+J Joint Event Grant Expenses related to an event held by two or more clubs in collaboration.
+8 dollars per student attending the event up to the break-even funding limit for the event. \$4000 per grant.
+Expenses will be distributed evenly between the two or more clubs in collaboration One grant per event.
+Not eligible for Ordinary Events Grant.
 Limited to the Funding Limit.
-Joint Event Grant Expenses related to an event held by two or more clubs in collaboration.
-8 dollars per student attending the event up to break-even funding limit for \$4000 per grant. the event.
-One grant per event.
-Limited to the Funding Limit.
-Liquid reserve grant N/A - this grant does not require any specific purchase linked. \$200 if their current liquid reserves are under \$500. \$200 per year.

-Inclusive events grant The cost of a Welcome to Country.
-Costs of equity tickets for At the discretion of the Clubs Officer.
+Inclusive Events The cost of a Welcome to Country.
 At the discretion of the Clubs Officer.
-Limited to the Funding an event.
-Limit.
+At the discretion of the Clubs Officer. grant Costs of subsidising equity tickets for an event.
+Limited to the Funding Limit.
 Other costs associated with making an event more inclusive or accessible.
 This grant can be applied for alongside any other grant.